UniversidadComplutense/complupcr/README.md

 	mysql -uroot --password=mypassword -h 127.0.0.1 covid19 < src/main/resources/quartz.sql

 S3.
-Build the application

-	mvn package

 Then, launch the appplication once.
 The first time it will create database structures.
 It will have no users predefined.
 Go to the next step to have a minimal configuration:

 	java -jar -Dspring.profiles.active=desarrollolocal target/covid19.jar

-For development, you can run from eclipse directly

-1. **run as** the file "es.ucm.pcrPcrCovid19Application"
-2. In the configuration dialog to execute the file, go to the *arguments* tab and define the following VM parameter "-Dspring.profiles.active=desarrollolocal"

 S4.
 To initiate users and structures, stop the application, then execute

 	mysql -uroot --password=mypassword -f -h 127.0.0.1 covid19 < src/main/resources/sample.sql

 S5.
-And then launch the application again
+And then launch the application again.
 The application is available from  https://localhost:8443/acceso

+For development, you can run from eclipse directly with these steps:

+1. **run as** the file "es.ucm.pcrPcrCovid19Application"
+2. In the configuration dialog to execute the file, go to the *arguments* tab and define the following VM parameter "-Dspring.profiles.active=desarrollolocal"

 To let eclipse recreate the database, in file application-desarrollolocal.properties, uncomment this line.
 You should comment it for production environments